shashank3105/InformativeBlogs/readme.txt

 == Used 3rd party resources in the theme ==

 1. Bootstrap v4.0.0 (https://getbootstrap.com)
-2. Images used from pixabay.com (https://pixabay.com/photos/beach-sand-dunes-marram-grass-sea-4121807/)
+2. Images used from pixabay.com (https://pxhere.com/)

+== Copyright ==
+Informative Blogs, Copyright 2019.
+Informative Blogs theme is distributed under the terms of the GNU GPL.